factopolis/factopolis/content/claims/trump-fired-comey-only-at-request-of-doj/_index.md

 ---
-title: Trump Fired Comey Only At Request of DOJ Officials
+title: Trump Fired Comey Only At request of DoJ officials
 summary:
-  Trump later admitted he decided to fire Comey first, then sought justification from DOJ.
+  Trump later admitted he decided to fire Comey first, then sought justification from DoJ.
 checks:
   - checker: factcheck-org
     quote: